 When you have a loved one in critical care, it can be an exceptionally stressful time.
 We want you to know your loved one is in good hands.
 Our specially-educated intensivist physicians are board-certified in pulmonary and critical care medicine.
 Working in concert with the entire critical care team, they focus on providing the best possible care.

-Caregivers are also an essential member of our team.
-The support you provide your loved one is an important part of the healing process.
+The support and care you provide your loved one is an essential part of the healing process.
 To be an effective caregiver, be sure to also take care of yourself.
 Short visitation periods, adequate rest and proper nutrition are just as important for you as they are for your loved one.

 Our critical care team is made up of experienced intensive care medical professionals.
 Each member plays a special role: